MechanicalRabbit/FunSQL.jl/docs/src/guide.md

     using Pkg.Artifacts, LazyArtifacts

-    const DB = joinpath(artifact"synpuf-10p", "synpuf-10p.sqlite")
+    DATABASE = joinpath(artifact"synpuf-10p", "synpuf-10p.sqlite")
     #-> ⋮

-## Database Connection
+## Using FunSQL

-To interact with a SQLite database from Julia code, we need to install the [SQLite](https://github.com/JuliaDatabases/SQLite.jl) package:
+To interact with an SQLite database from Julia code, we need to install the [SQLite](https://github.com/JuliaDatabases/SQLite.jl) package:

 ```julia